12 Finger Lickin' Good Foods to Try in Myanmar

 You don't know what you're missing out in Myanmar until you try these delicious foods, drinks and desserts.

-Let’s take a culinary journey through some of the best food that the country has to offer which will not only whet your appetite but also leave you wondering “why haven’t I tried that yet and why can’t I find it where I live?”
+Myanmar’s cuisine, a tapestry woven from the diverse culinary traditions of its 100 ethnic groups and neighboring countries, offers a simple yet remarkably rich culinary experience.
+While influences from India and China are evident, Burmese dishes have evolved with distinct flavors and serving styles that set them apart.
+Let’s take a culinary journey through some of the best things to eat in Myanmar which will not only whet your appetite but also leave you wondering “why haven’t I tried that yet and why can’t I find it where I live?”

 1. Ngar Hta Min